Overview of Banks in Sweden

-This is the third largest bank in Sweden.
+This is the third-largest bank in Sweden.
 And also one of the big four banks in the country.
 It has been providing services for 4 million customers.
-And it has presence in over 20 countries.
+And it has a presence in over 20 countries.
 It is older than Svenska Handelsbanken AB; it was established in the year 1856, around 161 years ago.
-At the end of June, 2017, the total assets acquired by this bank were SEK 2777 billion.
+At the end of June 2017, the total assets acquired by this bank were SEK 2777 billion.
 Its head-quarter is also located in Stockholm.

 This bank is one of the largest in Sweden.
 It is also one of the big four banks in the country.
 It has been serving over 7 million customers and it has around 240 branches in Sweden.
 Around 14,000 employees work in Swedbank.
-It has presence in many countries like South Africa, Luxembourg, Norway, Finland, Denmark etc. At the end of June, 2017, the total assets acquired by this bank were SEK 2426 billion.
+It has a presence in many countries like South Africa, Luxembourg, Norway, Finland, Denmark, etc. At the end of June 2017, the total assets acquired by this bank were SEK 2426 billion.
 Its head-quarter is situated in Sundbyberg.

 #5.
 Carnegie Investment Bank AB: